Gurpartap/cognizant/README.md

 # Cognizant

-Cognizant is a system utility that supervises your processes, ensuring their state based on a preset criteria.
+Cognizant is a system utility that supervises your processes, ensuring their state based on a flexible criteria.
+Although the core works efficiently, yet the command interface to the utility and some other features need some work.
+Contributions will be overwhelmingly welcomed!

 In simpler terms, cognizant keeps your processes up and running.
 It ensures that something productive (like restart) is done when the process being